 You cannot deduct moving expenses from your 2018 taxable income, either.
-Tax reform suspended this deduction for everyone except active-duty members of the U.S. armed forces who are ordered to relocate.
+The new tax law suspended this deduction for everyone except active-duty members of the U.S. armed forces who are ordered to relocate.

-“During the suspension, no deduction is allowed for use of an automobile as part of a move,” states IRS Publication 5307, which outlines how tax reform impacts individuals and families in tax year 2018.
+“During the suspension, no deduction is allowed for use of an automobile as part of a move,” states IRS Publication 5307, which outlines how the tax legislation impacts individuals and families in tax year 2018.

 Tax reform also suspended the exclusion for qualified moving expense reimbursements for everyone but active-duty military members.
 So, if your employer reimbursed you for moving expenses in 2018, that reimbursement will be considered taxable income.